The Complexity of All-switches Strategy Improvement

 \paragraph{\bf Input/output gates.} For each input-bit in each copy of the circuit, have an input/output gate.
 Recall that these gadgets have two modes.
 When Circuit~$j$ is computing, the input/output gadgets in circuit $j$ are in output mode, in which they store the output of the circuit, and the input/output gadgets in circuit $1-j$ are in input mode, in which they output the value that was stored in the previous computation.

 At its core, the input/output gadget is simply another copy of the \notg-gate gadget that is connected to the $i$th output bit of circuit $j$.
 However, we modify the \notg-gate gadget by adding in extra vertices that allow it to be \emph{moved} between the two circuits.
 The most important part of this circuit mover apparatus is shown in Figure~\ref{fig:circuitmover}: all of the vertices in the \notg-gate gadget that have edges to $r^j$ and $s^j$ are modified so that they instead have edges to $y^j$ and $z^j$.
 Figures~\ref{fig:input} and~\ref{fig:modifiedinput} show the \inputg gadget and its associated modified deceleration lane, respectively.
-There are three differences between this gadget and the \notg gate, which are the inclusion of the vertices $h^j_{i, \star}$, the vertices $p^j_i$ and $p^j_{i, 1}$, and the vertices $q^j_{i, \star}$.
+There are three differences between this gadget and the \notg gate, which are the inclusion of the vertices $h^j_{i, \star}$ and $q^j_{i, \star}$ (shown in Figure~\ref{fig:input}), and the vertices $p^j_i$ and $p^j_{i, 1}$ (shown in Figure~\ref{fig:modifiedinput}).
 All of these vertices are involved in the operation of moving the gadget between the two circuits.

 When the gadget is in output mode, the vertex $y^j$ chooses the edge to $r^j$, the vertex $h^j_{i, 0}$ chooses the edge to $h^j_{i, 1}$, and the vertex $p^j_i$ chooses the edge to $o^j_{\inp(i)}$.
 When these edges are chosen, the gadget is essentially the same as a \notg-gate at the top of the circuit.
 So, once the circuit has finished computing, the vertex $d_i^j$ chooses the edge to $e_i^j$ (i.e., the stored bit is $1$) if and only if the $i$th output from the circuit was a $0$.
 Since the circuit was given in negated form, the gadget has therefore correctly stored the $i$th bit of $F(B)$.